fioriang/OWB/README.md

 ## Raw Data

-Includes all the data that we have used to estimate the treatment effects of organic waste bans (power2_impexp)
+Includes all the data that we have used to estimate the treatment effects of organic waste bans:
+1. All data: power2_impexp: includes all the data we use for our analysis.
+These are not the "raw" data received from states.
+These are the "cleaned" and adjusted data according to the data_section file.

 ## Data from Code